-Cambodia reports eighth bird flu death, triggering fearsFebruary 26th, 2013 in Diseases, Conditions, Syndromes /
+Cambodia reports eighth bird flu death, triggering fearsFebruary 26, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A 35-year-old man has become Cambodia's eighth bird flu fatality this year, prompting concern about the spread of the virus in the country, a health official said Tuesday,